Some Brands Take the Power of Being Climate Neutral Seriously

 How did the Climate Neutral certification come to be?
 Who is behind it?

-The founders of Peak Design and BioLite, two sustainably-oriented entrepreneurs, co-founded Climate Neutral after they amounted frustrations around (1) the previous carbon measurement process (costly and time-consuming) and (2) the realization that offsetting carbon emissions for MOST brands is less than 1% of revenue.
+The founders of Peak Design and BioLite, two sustainably-oriented entrepreneurs, co-founded Climate Neutral after they amounted to frustrations around (1) the previous carbon measurement process (costly and time-consuming) and (2) the realization that offsetting carbon emissions for MOST brands is less than 1% of revenue.
 Companies pay for trash to be taken out, why can’t they pay for carbon emissions (trash to our atmosphere)?

 Climate Neutral settled on their message: ALL companies should be climate-neutral and become Climate Neutral certified.